 - San Marino

 Due to factors such as pollution, overpopulation, and misuse of resources, almost 40% of people are left without water to sustain life.
-As the problems get more severe, environmentally conscious individuals and organisations around the world are turning their attention to how to solve this problem to ensure a healthy future.
+As the problems get more severe, environmentally conscious individuals and organizations around the world are turning their attention to how to solve this problem to ensure a healthy future.

 Where is Water Most Scarce in the World?